Kylemc1413/BeatSaberSongLoader/README.md

  // If replace is true it will update an existing ExtraSongData for that song if one is present, otherwise if one already exists it will do nothing
  ```
  * You can add/remove capabilities to your mods for maps to be able to use by doing the following
- * You can register a beatmap characteristic OnApplicationStart by doing the following **Make sure to do this before songloader loads songs**
  ```csharp
  // To register
  SongCore.Collections.RegisterCapability("Capability name");